 Practice Your Linux Skills

 At first, using Linux can feel overwhelming.
-An essential part of learning Linux is working with the command line, which does not look as aesthetically pleasing as the traditional desktop user interface.
+An essential part of learning Linux is working with the command line.
+The command line does not look as aesthetically pleasing as the traditional desktop user interface.
 But, the more you practice, the more comfortable you’ll be using the command line.

 If you’re looking for ways to practice your Linux skills, here are a few suggestions:

 - Follow online tutorials.
-There are a number of great online tutorials out there that guide you through everything from using the command line to creating your own file server.
+There are a number of great online tutorials out there.
+These tutorials guide you through everything from using the command line to creating your own file server.
 If you’re looking to practice your skills, take on a tutorial and build something based on the steps in that tutorial.

 - Read Linux magazines or publications.
-The Linux community is incredibly active, and one great way to practice your skills is to stay in the loop with the latest goings on, and when you see an opportunity to learn something new, take it.
+The Linux community is incredibly active.
+One great way to practice your skills is to stay in the loop with the latest goings-on such as new system updates.
+When you see an opportunity to learn something new, take it.